-As an initial retargeting operation, we first smooth the original image by structure extraction [44].
-We then use F-MultiOp method [9] to resize the smoothed image to the target size.
+F-MultiOp method [9] to resize the smoothed image to the target size.
 The significance map is utilized to preserve the important areas of both T- and NT- regions.
 The operation details are recorded, including the numbers of the three operators (i.e., seam carving, homogeneous scaling, and cropping) and the paths of pixels used by seam carving.
-Finally the original image is retargeted by copying these operations.
+Finally, the original image is retargeted by copying these operations.
 This scheme can efficiently eliminate the unexpected affects of large-magnitude gradients of complex texture details to seam carving.
 After initial retargeting, the resized NT-region will be directly used in the final result, but we re-generate the T-regions by texture-aware synthesis.

-3.5 Texture-Aware Synthesis for T-regions
+3.5 Texture-Aware Synthesis for T-Regions

 We synthesize a T-region of the resized image by using the original T-region as the example.
 However, for most images, directly synthesizing the content by normal texture synthesis algorithms cannot generate satisfied result or even change the semantics of the image and introduce obvious boundary discontinuity.
 The global visual appearance may be damaged when the resized ratio is large.
-As shown in Figs. 10(c)-10(e), the perspective characteristic no longer exists and the spatial structure of the content is also damaged.
+As shown in Figs. 10c-10e, in each image the perspective characteristic no longer exists and the spatial structure of the content is also damaged.
 For our texture-aware image retargeting application, the synthesis algorithm should preserve the globally visual appearances of the original T-regions as well as the local continuity.

-Initialization We employ patch-based synthesis framework which is effective for image textures to synthesize the resized T-regions.
+Initialization.
+We employ patch-based synthesis framework which is effective for image textures to synthesize the resized T-regions.
 In our experiments, we find that a good initialization will increase the quality of the resized results.
 Therefore, we use the resized T-regions generated by F-MultiOp in initial retargeting as the initial guess.
-With the help of significance map during F-MultiOp, this will effectively preserve the global visual appearance and the visually salient areas in the result.
+With the help of significance map during F-MultiOp operation, this will effectively preserve the globally visual appearance and the visually salient areas in the result.